 Refer to CHECKING BELT TENSIONER SPRING TENSION AND BELT WEAR in Lubrication and Maintenance/500 Hour/12 Month section to determine if belt needs replacing.

-1. Release tension on belt using a long-handled 1/2 in. drive tool in square hole on end of tensioner arm.

-2. Remove belt from pulleys and discard belt.
+- 1. Release tension on belt using a 1/2 in. drive ratchet. - 2.
+Remove belt from pulleys and discard belt.

 3. Install new belt, be sure that belt is correctly seated in all pulley grooves.